XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023/esphome-critical-infrastructure.md

 I will be implementing:

 1. A button to power-cycle the core switch.
-2. Configuration to prevent the relay from toggling during firmware updates / esphome restarts.
+2. Configuration to prevent the relay from toggling during firmware updates / ESPHome restarts.
 3. Removing toggle switches.

 <!-- more -->